 I go into restaurants these days, look around at the tables often still crowded with young people, and I have this urge to go from table to table and say: “You don’t know me, but I have to tell you that you shouldn’t be here.
 You should be saving your money.
 You should be home eating tuna fish.
 This financial crisis is so far from over.
 We are just at the end of the beginning.
 Please, wrap up that steak in a doggy bag and go home.”

-So I’ve come up with a site (along with my friends at Out:think) that I hope you can share with your friends and family.
-It’s free, and it’s very simple, but the point is to share the idea that you can do something for the people you love without spending money.
+So I’ve come up with an idea that I hope you can share with your friends and family.
+It’s free, and it’s very simple, but the point is to share that you can do something for the people you love without spending money.
 In fact, I’m willing to bet they’ll respect you more if you look them in the eye and say, “Look, things are really tough this year.
 I can’t buy you a gift like I want to, but I’d love to help you out around the house or host a dinner so we can catch up.”

-There are so many other things you can do together, and you’ll see a small list of suggestions when you click below.
+There are so many other things you can do together, and there is plenty of inspiration available.